-It doesn’t matter if you have to drive for 200 miles or less, but that’s the optimal speed with a trip that requires multiple charges.
+This math doesn’t apply if you have to drive for 200 miles or less, but that’s the optimal speed with a trip that requires multiple charges.
 I’ve tried this on numerous 600-plus-mile legs.

 And, again, going more slowly will get you far, even more than the EPA estimate, but it will take longer to get there.
-So, if you think you might run out of juice sooner than expected, slow down.
+So, slow down if you think you might run out of juice sooner than expected.

-(Any Tesla can give you a relatively accurate range estimate in real-time via the Energy section of its touchscreen.)
+(Any Tesla can give you a relatively accurate real-time range estimate via the Energy section of its touchscreen.)

 Generally, after some 200 miles, you want to take a good rest anyway.
 And for this reason, when traveling within the Supercharging network, I had no range anxiety at all.

-So, I often picked the road where I could find Superchargers within 200 miles of one another.
-When we strayed off that beaten path, how to get charged sure was my biggest concern.
+So, I often picked the road with Superchargers within 200 miles of one another.
+Straying out of that beaten path, how to get charged was indeed my biggest concern.